 The fork crown race must be pressed to the fork crown.
 Determine acceptability of press fit as described above.
 Place race on fork crown and select most compatible CRS-1 insert.
 Place tool and insert over fork.
 Use hammer and strike top of tool until race fully seats.
 The sound will change as it seats.
 Inspect sides of race for seating.

 If the headset is using bearing retainers, check the orientation of the retainers before installing.
 Inspect the metal cage that retains the ball bearings.
 The cage traps each ball with a hook.
 Look for the open side of the ball retaining hook.
 This open side of the cage should face the cone shaped race, not the cup shaped race.
 If in doubt, install the cage, and place the race inside and turn.
 If the cage is correct, it will feel smooth.
 If the cage is upside down, the cage retainer will rub on the race and it will feel different.
 Reverse the cage and test again.

-An alternative to ball retainers is to use loose bearings.
-Remove a bearing from the retainer and measure it.
-Use only the same size bearings.
+It is also possible to replace retainer ball bearing with loose bearings.
 Grease cups to hold bearings, and place balls into cup shaped races.
-Leave a wide gap the size to two ball bearings, do not attempt to fully fill cup.
+Leave a wide gap the size of two ball bearings, do not attempt to fully fill cup.

 - Grease bearing retainers and bearing race cups.
-Grease threads of steering column.
+Grease also the threads of the steering column.